 Travel is all about adventure and trying new things, so what better place and time to try snorkeling – for the first time – than on my first ever cruise and my first time around the Caribbean.

-Two things had been keeping me from trying snorkeling till now; First and foremost the fact that I would have to wear my prescription glasses under the snorkeling gear which I believe would be quite uncomfortable and secondly, I was a little hesitant about breathing through a tube for a considerable amount of time.
+Two things had been keeping me from trying snorkeling till now; First and foremost the fact that I would have to wear my prescription glasses under the snorkeling gear, which I believe would be quite uncomfortable.
+And secondly, I was a little hesitant about breathing through a tube for a considerable amount of time.

-As we docked at Bonaire on our third day of the cruise, I along with my sister headed out to meet the representative of Woodwind Snorkel Sail.
+Nevertheless, as we docked at Bonaire on our third day of the cruise, I along with my sister headed out to meet the representative of Woodwind Snorkel Sail.